ragsden/docs/sources/start.rst

 **Step 2** : Enable CI for repos
 ---------------------------------------

-After logging in, you will see a sidebar to the right called Repositories.
-Find or search for your product in the list, and click the enable button.
+After logging in, you will see the Repositories on the right sidebar.
+Find or search for your product in the list, and click the Enable button.
-Now, whenever you push a commit to your github repo, our webhooks will create a build for that project.
-You can additionally manually trigger builds for the enabled project, by visiting it from the enabled projects list.
+Now, whenever you push a commit to your GitHub repo, our webhooks will create a build for that project.
+Additionally, you can manually trigger builds for the enabled project, by visiting it from the Enabled Projects list.

 -------